 The irony of China’s age-old xenophobia is that the Chinese were never any fonder of each other than they were of foreigners.
 Indeed, how can xenophobia even be possible outside a matrix of universal hate?
 Conversely, how can friendliness—natural friendliness, agape, or Chinese ren, benevolence—be in good conscience apportioned only to some and not to everyone?

 By the time Hahn was forcibly repatriated from Hong Kong in 1943, few foreigners remained in China except a handful of destitute White Russians and Jews in Shanghai.
 Nor were the postwar years after the Japanese surrender an attractive time for foreigners to be in the country.
 A curious exception was the Friends Ambulance Unit China Convoy, a group of British and American doctors, nurses and mechanics based in Chungking, who ferried medical supplies around Sichuan under dangerous conditions and low pay.
-The unit’s leader, Jack Jones, contributed many journal articles of their activities, and these have been collated and edited by Andrew Hicks in Jones’ A True Friend to China: The Lost Writings of a Heroic Nobody (Earnshaw Books, 2015).
+The unit’s leader, Jack Jones, contributed many journal articles of their activities, and these have been collated and edited by Andrew Hicks in Jones’ A True Friend to China: The Lost Writings of a Heroic Nobody.
 Jones writes with a lascivious humor that today would be condemned as sexist yet is refreshing and revealing of foreign-Chinese interactions close-up.
-Of his own hospital stay during an illness he writes: “The first two mornings I was bathed by an exceptionally pretty little nurse, a native of Chungking, whose lingering and luxurious way with a hot towel did me a world of good: in fact it did me so much good that on the third day I put the nurse in bed and gave her a bath.
+Of his own hospital stay during an illness he observed: “The first two mornings I was bathed by an exceptionally pretty little nurse, a native of Chungking, whose lingering and luxurious way with a hot towel did me a world of good: in fact it did me so much good that on the third day I put the nurse in bed and gave her a bath.
 Shortly afterwards I was discharged.”
-And this observation which only males of a certain old-school temperament, myself included, can appreciate:
+And this observation which only males of a certain old-school temperament can still appreciate:

 In wintertime the Water Carrier’s daughter wears five gowns, three jerseys, two undervests, two pairs of long trousers and a pair of underpants; in summer she wears one gown and the underpants and a pair of sandals, and the top of the gown is practically always open down to her navel.
 Once in Mass Observation mood I tried to make a list of the exposed female bosoms I saw from my truck: ‘Number of women with one breast exposed, such and such a date, so many; number of women with two breasts exposed so and so; number of women with three…’ and so on.
 The numbers were surprisingly high, though I had to watch the road at least half the time I was doing my observations.

-Chungking, now Chongqing, disappeared from awareness over the succeeding decades.
-Not being one of the major designated tourist cities—Beijing, Shanghai, Xi’an—since China’s opening up in the 1980s, it reentered Western consciousness as the starting point for the Three Gorges Yangtze River tour.
+Chungking, now respelled Chongqing, disappeared from awareness over the succeeding decades.
+Not being one of the major designated tourist cities—Beijing, Shanghai, Xi’an—since China’s opening up in the 1980s, it only reentered Western consciousness as the starting point for the Three Gorges Yangtze River tour.
 “Chongqing is still a grim and unlovely city, though now with sixteen million people crammed into its hilly streets, compared with the 600,000 who lived there back when it was China’s capital [in the war years],” wrote Simon Winchester in the mid-1990s.

-Chongqing’s population has now doubled to over thirty million, partly as a result of its 1997 conversion to an independent municipality, encompassing surrounding rural territory.
+Chongqing’s population has now doubled to over thirty million, partly as a result of its 1997 conversion to an independent municipality encompassing surrounding rural territory.
 Far from being grim and unlovely, it is rapidly becoming a spectacular city, with a skyline that rivals Shanghai’s.
 The Jialing and the Yangtze Rivers bounding the city’s pointed peninsula to the north and the south is reminiscent of the Hudson and East Rivers bounding Manhattan, while the dramatic topography if anything surpasses San Francisco’s.
 The metro system is comprehensive and includes several breathtaking elevated lines striding the downtown cityscape.
-Recreated “ancient streets” such as Ciqikou (磁器口), Tan-zishi (弹子石), and Longmenhao (龙门浩) have added a bit of historical flavor beyond the usual wartime memorials and museums.
+Recreated “ancient streets” such as Ciqikou (磁器口), Tanzishi (弹子石), and Longmenhao (龙门浩) have added a bit of historical flavor beyond the usual wartime memorials and museums.
 While Chongqing lags behind Shanghai, Beijing, Guangzhou and Shenzhen in cultural sophistication and Western amenities (cuisine, bars, cafés), it is catching up.

 To plan and undertake such a journey requires a clear purpose and methodology, lest one get sidetracked.
 It’s a tricky balancing act: Is the traveler just passing through with only limited time on hand?
 Or does he or she have scope and leisure to stop and linger, meet people, make friends, and even get caught up in their affairs?
-Earnshaw is a most charming travel companion, treating every person he encounters—from children to the elderly, from tramps to farmers—with equal courtesy and curiosity, saying hello to everyone, chatting and walking with them, finding out more about them, inviting them to dinner at the local restaurant, and getting their contact information, before moving on to the next town or village:
+Earnshaw is a most charming travel companion, treating every person he encounters—from children to the elderly, from tramps to farmers—with equal courtesy and curiosity, saying hello to everyone, chatting and walking with them, finding out more about them, inviting them to dinner at the local restaurant, and even getting their contact information, before moving on to the next town or village: